Update: This post has been updated by for the redesigned New SAT (beginning in March 2016). Co-authored by Rachel Kapelke-Dale.

 Calculating SAT Scores – Your raw SAT score

-In any given section (other than the essay), your raw score is counted like this:
+In any given section (other than the essay), your raw score is simply the count of the number of questions you answered correctly.

 Calculating SAT Scores – Score percentiles